Leadership Studies Minor Requirements

 Leadership in Context

-Courses in this area place the study of leadership within a particular context such as a discipline, political system, culture, historical period, gender or ethnic group, or will make comparisons across two or more contexts, Courses available: LEAD 350, LEAD 360, LEAD 361, LEAD 389, ENGL 329, MILS 201 and MILS 202.
+Courses in this area place the study of leadership within a particular context such as a discipline, political system, culture, historical period, gender or ethnic group, or will make comparisons across two or more contexts.
+Courses available: LEAD 350, LEAD 360, LEAD 361, LEAD 363, LEAD 389, ENGL 329, MILS 201 and MILS 202.

 Courses in this area provide some of the basic skills that are necessary for leaders to be successful in their realm of leadership.
 These skills focus on written and spoken communication as well as statistical skills.
 Courses available: COME 322, ENGL 290, ENGL 306, SSCI 224 and BUAD 284.